Table of Contents:

 Other area light types:

-When you create or select a Sun light in the Blender 3DWindows, the YafaRay UI will let you choose between two kind of lights to do this kind of job, Directional and Sun.
+In YafaRay there are two options to reproduce sun lighting which are Directional and Sun.
 Directional light is a traditional sun light model which produces parallel rays and hard-edged shadows.

-The new YafaRay Sun light is a more advanced concept and will help us to get blurred-edged shadows when the shadow itself gets away from the casting object, as in real life.
-The angle button sets the visible area of the sun.
-Real Sun is visible in a cone angle of about 0,5º.
+Sun light is a more advanced concept and will help us to get blurred-edged shadows when the shadow itself gets away from the casting object, as in real life.
+The Angle button sets the visible area of the sun.
+Real sun is visible in a cone angle of about 0,5º.
 A bigger angle mean a bigger sun, as well as softer shadows, which could be interesting for dawn or sunset scenes.
 A very big angle can be used to simulate sun light filtered by an overcast sky.

 |Comparison between Directional (left) and Sun (right).
 Notice how, with a Sun light, shadows get blurred as the distance with the casting object increases.|

 Arealight is a area light type that can produce soft shadows and its shape can be seen in reflective surfaces.
-The arealight shadows need to be sampled several times and interpolated to reduce noise.
+The arealight shadows need to be sampled several times and interpolated to reduce noise in shadows.
 This type of light takes more time to be computed in contrast with point light types such as spot and point.

 Example of a rectangular visible arealight.